 April 13, 2018: In the north (Baghlan province) the Taliban used explosives to take down an electricity transmission tower, halting the supply of electricity imported from Tajikistan and Uzbekistan.
 This cut power to much of Kabul.
 The Taliban carried out this attack because the government prevented the Islamic terrorists from using this imported power for Taliban controlled areas.
 This is the second time the Taliban have attacked power lines from Central Asia that pass through Baghlan.
 This time negotiations were undertaken to settle the matter and now repairs are underway.
 Meanwhile, elsewhere in Baghlan a local Taliban leader and eight of his subordinates were killed and five wounded when the Taliban leaders compound exploded as a bomb being assembled went off.
 That happens fairly regularly in Afghanistan where there is a shortage good skilled bomb makers and many Taliban leaders believe they can learn what they need from the Internet and are often reluctant to admit they don’t know some technical detail of the process.

 April 12, 2018: In the north (Jawzjan province) Afghan and American ground and air attacks against local ISIL cells overnight left 22 ISIL dead and over 20 wounded.
-During this operation, ISIL were cleared from six villages they were using as a base area, one of the few base areas ISIL still had in the north.
+During this operation, ISIL was cleared from six villages they were using as a base area, one of the few base areas ISIL still had in the north.
 ISIL forces in Jawzjan have been weakened by regular clashes with Taliban forces.
 This fighting was common during most of 2017 and was pretty brutal, with ISIL often beheading captured (or recently killed) Taliban.
 All this was over control of drug smuggling routes across the border.
 There have been clashes between ISIL and Taliban in other parts of the country (mainly in the east) but it has been worst in Jawzjan.
 With government and U.S. forces increasing their attacks as well the local ISIL has lost many of its senior leaders and some factions in Jawzjan have disappeared, apparently because of casualties and desertions as well as the loss of leaders.
 The number of American and Afghan air strikes on ISIL in Jawzjan and other northern provinces have increased in the last month, apparently as the result of more tips from locals or even the rival Taliban forces.
 The Americans believe that ISIL in Jawzjan is no longer an organized force and that the remaining ISIL members are still being hunted by the security forces as well as the Taliban.
 The ISIL force in eastern Afghanistan (Nangarhar province) remains active and largely intact, for now.

 April 10, 2018: In the east (Kunar province) there was more shelling from Pakistan, this time directed at a village.
 This left one civilian dead and one house destroyed.
 Over 300 people fled their homes to avoid the rockets and shells.
 When it was all over nearly 200 rockets and shells had been fired.
 Most had landed in uninhabited areas.